On the Structural Dimension of Sliced Inverse Regression: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
 In Section \ref{sec:A brief review of SIR}, we briefly review the SIR procedure for estimating the central space.
-Sections \ref{sec: Key lemma under weak sliced stable condition} and \ref{sec: Weak sliced stable condition is very mild} introduce the new mild condition WSSC for analyzing SIR estimators.
-In Section~\ref{sec:small-gSNR}, we illustrate the phenomenon that the gSNR decays as the structural dimension increases.
-Section \ref{sec:minimax optimality} establishes the minimax rates of convergence for estimating the central space with a large structural dimension by matching an upper bound on the risk of SIR with a minimax lower bound.
-Related problems and future directions are discussed in Section~\ref{sec:discussions}.
+Sections \ref{sec: Key lemma under weak sliced stable condition} and \ref{sec: Weak sliced stable condition is very mild} introduce a new mild condition for analyzing SIR estimators.
+In Section~\ref{sec:small-gSNR}, we demonstrate that the gSNR decays fast as the structural dimension increases.
+Specifically, Section~\ref{sec:eigen-upper} provides a universal upper bound on the gSNR and Section~\ref{sec:gSNR-exponential-decay} shows that the gSNR decays exponentially fast if the link function $f$ is sampled from a Gaussian process.
+Section~\ref{sec:minimax lower bounds} presents our minimax lower bounds for estimating the central space when the structural dimension is large.
+In Section \ref{sec:minimax rate}, we establish upper bounds on the risk of SIR and sparse SIR, which match the respective minimax lower bounds under certain mild conditions.
+Numerical studies illustrating the phenomena revealed by our theory are presented in Section~\ref{sec:simulation}.
+Section~\ref{sec:discussions} discusses related problems and future directions.